Keenal/Keenal/README.md

 ### A bit about myself! 👩‍💻
 I'm currently educating myself in the field of Software Engineering with a specialization in Cloud Development.

-- 🌱 I’m currently learning Docker.
+- 🌱 I’m currently learning Docker and Android Development!
 - 💬 Ask me about anything!
 I'll try to help as best as I can!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/Keenal)